Rhythm Heaven Megamix: Release

-Megamix was the final game developed by Nintendo SPD1 before it was merged into Nintendo Entertainment Planning and Development.
-In 2016, Nintendo announced that the game would launch in North America, Europe, Australia and Korea "later" that year.
-The game was released as a Nintendo eShop exclusive in North America on June 15, 2016 during Nintendo's Treehouse Livestream presentation at E3 2016.
-The game received a physical retail release in Europe on October 21, 2016.
-Like the European release of Beat the Beat: Rhythm Paradise, the English versions of the game for both North America and Europe feature both English and Japanese audio.
+In March 2016, through a Nintendo Direct, Nintendo announced that the game would launch in North America, Europe, Australia and Korea "later" that year.
+The game was released as a Nintendo eShop exclusive in North America on June 15, 2016, during the Nintendo Treehouse Livestream presentation at E3 2016.
+The game later received a physical retail release in Europe and Australia on October 21, 2016, and in Korea on December 1.